NyathiBlesing/S-M-S/README.md

 <img width="600" height="500" alt="05" src="https://github.com/user-attachments/assets/1067848d-0101-4ff1-bf75-68cdbf6ad797" />

 Tech stack used:

 Front end: HTML, CSS, and JavaScript

 Backend: Node.js with the Express.js framework

 Database: MySQL

+Environment Requirements
+The following components are needed:

+Node.js for the backend

+XAMPP (including Apache and MySQL) for the database

+Setup & Run Instructions
+1. Start the services in XAMPP by launching MySQL and Apache using the XAMPP control panel.

+2.Navigate to your project directory by opening Git Bash or your command-line interface and change to the Student Management System directory.

+Start the server by running the command npm run dev.
+This will start the server.

+Open the application in your browser, go to http://localhost:5000.
+You should be directed to the login page.

+Login Details:

+For the Admin: email: mutsa@marytechenock.com Password: Mutsa123# Existing student Acount: enock@gmail.com  Password: Enock123#